pieterjanv/ansible-local-facts/README.md

 visible to the role being called.
 Additionally, an action plugin called `set` is provided to set the `local` fact.

+The api of `pieterjanv.localscope.call` differs from the proof of concept solution later in this document.
+Study the comments in the next example to understand how to use the `call` role.

 Instead of calling the `call` role directly, it is recommended to use a small amount of boilerplate in `tasks/main.yml` of the roles that should have locally scoped facts, because